 1. Maine Coast

-Maine has around 3,500 miles of coastline, so it’s no wonder many Bostonians are drawn to the beaches along the southern coast for long-weekend holidays and quick getaways.
+Maine has around 3,500 miles of coastline, so it’s no wonder many Bostonians are drawn to the beaches along the southern coast for holidays and quick weekend getaways.

 Pick from Old Orchard Beach or Kennebunkport if you wish to stay near the beach.

-Several options in Maine, all of which combine charming seaside vibe with historical and nature tripping.
+Several options in Maine, all of which combine a charming seaside vibe with historical and nature tripping.

 Don’t forget to try out some lobsters – it’s a must!